-More Robust Information Networks Boost Self-Control As Brains Mature
+As Brains Mature, More Robust Information Networks Boost Self-Control

 "A child's ability to run or to see is very well developed by the time they're 8," she says.
 "However, their ability to inhibit inappropriate responses is not something that's well developed until well into the 20s."

 The results also suggest it may be possible to identify adolescents at risk of problems related to poor executive function, says Joshua Gordon, director of the National Institute of Mental Health, which helped fund the study.
-These include "all kinds of disorders such as substance abuse, depression, and schizophrenia," he says.
+These include "all kinds of disorders such as substance abuse, depression and schizophrenia," he says.

 The study is part of an effort to understand the brain changes underlying the development of executive function.
 It used a technology called diffusion imaging that reveals the fibers that make up the brain's information highways.